Guide to Creating a Customer Avatar

 Creating a single customer avatar helps you narrow your marketing practices, improve your targeting, and enhance your personalization efforts, which is particularly important for marketing emails.
 Furthermore, you can improve your business from top-to-bottom by knowing who you do — and don't — expect to buy from your company.

-For more information increasing customer retention through personalized marketing:
+Learn more about increasing customer retention through personalized marketing.

 4 Steps to Create a Customer Avatar

 Customer avatar creation isn't an immediate process.
-You'll need to do plenty of research to identify your ideal customer versus who you think you want as a customer.
+You'll need to do plenty of research to identify your ideal customer profile (ICP) versus who you think you want as a customer.